2-7-1/node-movie/README.md

 -- May be used with Swagger UI and Swagger Editor

--- AWS RDS (MySQL) database for datastor
+-- AWS RDS (MySQL) database for persitence layer

 # USE
 See https://github.com/2-7-1/node-movie/blob/master/api/swagger/swagger.yaml for API definition.